Android-for-Python/Android-for-Python-Users/README.md

 Hunk #1 FAILED
 ```

-Usually due to [version pinning](#version-pinning) a compile recipe, using a package version that must have a different compile recipe.
+Usually due to [version pinning](#version-pinning) a compile recipe, using a package version that is incompatible with the compile recipe.
 Remove the version pin, or locally modify the recipy.